← Home

 This page collects information about this website itself.
-It’s divided into two sections: About the contents, which describes information about my posts and how I use this site; and About the Site which lists things such as the design philosophy and the tools used to produce the site, and a changelog to collect notes on updates.
+It’s divided into two sections: About the contents which describes information about my posts and how I use this site; and About the Site which lists things such as the design philosophy and the tools used to produce the site.

 About the contents